Psychodynamic psychotherapy with couples (D59C)

 Enquire about this courseMake an enquiry

-This course is the most advanced psychoanalytic psychotherapy training in the UK for people working in the public sector.
-It offers you a unique...Find out more
+This course is the most advanced psychoanalytic psychotherapy training in the UK for people working in the public sector and is accredited by the...Find out more